ductran-data/ductran-data.github.io/_pages/about.md

 I am now an Assistant Professor at [International Economic Development Program](https://www.hiroshima-u.ac.jp/en/gshs/staff/InternationalEconomicDevelopmentP), Graduate School for Humanities and Social Sciences, [Hiroshima University](https://www.hiroshima-u.ac.jp/en).

 My research focuses on policies for sustainable development in agriculture and rural areas.
-My studies have been published in *World Development*, *Food Policy*, and *Economic Analysis and Policies*.
+My studies have been published in *World Development*, *Food Policy*, and *Economic Analysis and Policy*.
 I regularly conduct household surveys and randomized controlled trials to collect primary data for research.
 Field surveys and experiments are indeed my major interest as I appreciate the experiences with local people.
 I also apply causal inference methods to secondary surveys and remote sensing data.